01 of 15

 02 of 15

-Choosing a Broken Plant Pot for a Miniature or Fairy Garden
+Choosing a Broken Plant Pot

 Most of us have broken plant pots, but some are better candidates for re-purposing as miniature gardens than others.

 - The best examples will have 'clean' cracks running across or down the sides.
-You need the section of a broken plant pot which doesn't have secondary cracks, as you want the pot to survive with its new planting.
+You need the section of a broken plant pot that doesn't have secondary cracks, as you want the pot to survive with its new planting.

-- Hopefully, the pot will still have an upper rim and a full base (with drain hole) to support the weight of a new planting.
+- Hopefully, the pot will still have an upper rim and a full base (with drain hole) to support the weight of new planting.
 An intact rim will help protect the pot from further moisture damage.